“Would you like a glass of bubbly?” asked the concierge. Of course! No matter that it was only 10:00 in the morning – it’s never too early for bubbly.

 They patiently helped us with transportation, gave directions for walks and suggested good restaurants – always with a smile.
 At turndown, exquisite and creative dessert treats were placed in the room each evening (no ordinary boring mints or chocolates).

 And we were always offered a glass of bubbly every time we re-entered the hotel…

 If you stay at the Global Hotel Panama

 When checking out where to stay in Panama City, Panama, you’ll find that nightly rates at the Global Hotel Panama are very reasonable for the luxury you get – and less than half the cost of what you’d pay for a good hotel in Casco Viejo.

 The concierge/bellman helped organize Uber for us.
 The cost for a ride to Casco Viejo was about $5 USD.

-Our media stay was partially supported by the Grace Panama.
+Our media stay was partially supported by the hotel so we could write this Global Hotel Panama review.
 But as professional travel writers who follow the Society of American Travel Writers’ Code of Ethics, our trips and hotel reviews are always independent and based on our own appraisals.

 Love this post?
 Read another!

 We’re Janice and George Mucalov, professional award-winning travel writers, sharing tales of luxury travel with a twist of adventure.